 - Check the box to agree to the terms and click Save.

-All .ca registrants must pay the Goods and Services Tax (GST) and might need to pay Harmonized Sales Tax (HST), which is GST and the Provincial Sales Tax (PST).
+All .ca registrants must pay the Goods and Services Tax (GST).
+Other taxes may include Harmonized Sales Tax (HST), which is GST, and the Provincial Sales Tax (PST).